pycontribs/pyrax/docs/context_objects.md

     ctx.authenticate()

-This will submit your credentials, and assuming that they are valid, get back a Service Catalog that contains all of the services and regions that your account is authorized to use.
+This submits your credentials, and assuming that they are valid, get back a Service Catalog that contains all of the services and regions that your account is authorized to use.

 If you have your password stored in your system's keychain, you can set your credentials and authenticate with a single call: